Cyanilux

 If a Material is already created, changing the Default values for an exposed property won’t affect them.
 You would have to adjust the value on the material manually through Unity’s Inspector.
 Be aware of this as it’s a common issue that you might encounter when trying to debug your shader.
 If your shader is producing different results in-graph than in-scene, the values on the Material would be the first place to check.
 (If the problem isn’t there, it could also be related to the mesh, e.g. UV Mapping related, if your shader is using the UV channels that is).

-It is also the value that will be used in the node Previews so it can be important to set these.
+It is also the value that will be used in the node Previews so it can be important to set this field.

 Modes